Fall Tea Party

 Fall Tea Party: a fall inspired tea party menu enjoyed in a fall garden.

-Every season has it’s charm, but is there anything more pleasant than a warm fall afternoon, with the sun shining, and the leaves turning?
+Every season has its charm, but is there anything more pleasant than a warm fall afternoon, with the sun shining, and the leaves turning?
 And there’s nothing better than tea parties, so enjoying afternoon tea in the garden before the cold weather arrives, seemed like the recipe for a great time.

 I love to add a few seasonal touches outside for fall.
 I’ll be sprucing up the front porch in the next few days.
 This year though, I started with my favourite spot, my white garden.
 And be sure to check out all the amazing outdoor spaces all decorated for fall at the end of the post as part of the Seasonal Simplicity Fall Series.